harp-tech/harp-tech.github.io/tutorials/hobgoblin-closeloop.md

 _Given the measurements obtained in Exercise 2, what would you estimate is the **input** latency for video acquisition?_

+## Closed-Loop Control

+### Exercise 3: Introduction to pulse trains

+In neuroscience, pulse trains are commonly used to deliver precisely timed sequences of electrical states (`LOW` and `HIGH`) to control external devices, such as cameras for synchronization or lasers for optogenetic stimulation.
+However, due to operating system limitations, generating pulse trains by setting [`DigitalOutputSet`] and [`DigitalOutputClear`] in software like Bonsai can be prone to timing jitter (though this approach is sufficient for the stimuli we have been working with).
+Fortunately the `Hogoblin` provides dedicated `Registers` that can be used to start or stop hardware-programmed pulse trains.
+We will use such pulse trains as our close-loop stimuli for the next few exercises.

+- Connect a red LED module to digital output channel `GP15` on the `Hobgoblin`.
+- Insert a [`KeyDown`] operator and set the `Filter` property to the key `A`.
+- Insert a [`Parse`] operator and select [`StartPulseTrainPayload`] from the `Register` property dropdown menu.
+Set the `DigitalOutput` property to `GP15`.
+- Set the `PulseCount` property to `0`, `PulsePeriod` to `50000` and `PulseWidth` to `5000`.
+These parameters correspond to a continuous 20Hz pulse train with 5 ms pulses.
+- Insert a [`MulticastSubject`] operator and configure the `Name` property to `Hobgoblin Commands`.
+- Insert another [`KeyDown`] operator and set the `Filter` property to the key `S`.
+- Insert a [`Parse`] operator and select [`StopPulseTrainPayload`] from the `Register` property dropdown menu.
+Set the `StopPulseTrain` property to `GP15`.
+- Run the workflow, use the `A` and `S` keys to start and stop the pulse train.
+**What do you observe?**

+To better understand what each parameter controls, try the following modifications.
+Reset the values to the parameters above after each step.

+- Increase the `PulsePeriod` to `200000`.
+What is the frequency of this stimulation?
+How would you increase the frequency of the pulses to 40Hz?
+- Increase the `PulseWidth` to `40000`.
+What do you observe?
+- How would you deliver a 2 second pulse train?
+(Hint: Use `PulseCount`)

+>[!NOTE]
+> **Optional** Verify the pulse train by connecting the output to a digital input pin.
+How would you visualize the results using what you've learned?

+>[!NOTE]
+> **Optional** If you have cameras that support external hardware triggering, use what you have learned in this exercise to trigger frame capture.

 <!--Reference Style Links -->
 [`BitwiseNot`]: xref:Bonsai.Expressions.BitwiseNotBuilder
 [`CreateMessage`]: xref:Harp.Hobgoblin.CreateMessage